emoore29/cadence/README.md

 A Spotify-integrated playlist generator based on track features.

-Cadence is self-hosted and is therefore not available 24/7, but I do my best to keep it online as often as possible!
+Cadence is self-hosted and is therefore not available 24/7.
+This was a deliberate decision as the main goal of this project is learning.
+I do my best to keep it online as often as possible!

 **Note**: Until an extension request is granted by Spotify, only whitelisted users can access the full features of the app.
 Non-whitelisted users can still filter public Spotify playlists but won't be able to save the playlist to their Spotify account or view their saved/top tracks.